klavinslab/coral/docs/ipynb_tutorials/sequences.rst

 .. code:: python

-    # You can switch between topologies using the .circularize and .linearize methods
+    # You can switch between topologies using the .circularize and .linearize methods.
+    # Circular DNA has different properties:
+    #  1) it can't be concatenated to
+    #  2) sequence searches using .locate will search over the current origin (e.g. from -10 to +10 for a 20-base sequence).
     circular_dna = example_dna.circularize()
     circular_dna